documenso/documenso/README.md

 - cd into `docker` directory
 - Make `build.sh` executable by running `chmod +x build.sh`
-- Run `./docker/build.sh` in the root directory.
+- Run `./build.sh` to start building the docker image.
 - Publish the image to your docker registry of choice (or) If you prefer running the image from local, run the below command

 ```